-The clothing order is nearly as tall as my daughter has grown, and includes everything from a bathing suit for a dunk in the Mediterranean to long skirts when visiting the churches where they’ll perform secular a cappella music.
+As her departure day approaches, attention turns to her suitcase, and what will be inside of it, and the clothing order is nearly as tall as my daughter has grown.
+(It includes everything from a bathing suit for a dunk in the Mediterranean to long skirts when visiting the churches where they’ll perform secular a cappella music.)

 Cold nights, warm days, chilly buses, sunny balconies she must pack accordingly into a carry-on bag befitting her heritage.
 Which is to say the last time the family went to Europe, I packed clothes for me and my two children in a bag smaller than a chicklet.
 Uphill.
 In driving snow.